natenka/pyneng-book-en/docs/source/book/15_module_re/findall.rst

      ('200', 'a1bb.1c60.7000', 'Gi0/6'),
      ('300', 'aa0b.cc70.7000', 'Gi0/7')]

-If such features of findall() function prevent you from getting the desired result, it is better to use finditer() function, but sometimes this behavior is appropriate and convenient to use.
+If such features of ``findall`` function prevent you from getting the needed result, it is better to use ``finditer`` function, but sometimes this behavior is appropriate and convenient to use.

-An example of using findall() in a log file parsing (parse_log_findall.py file):
+An example of using ``findall`` in a log file parsing (parse_log_findall.py file):

 .. code:: python